enter-haken/scripts/readme.md

 * `-f|--filename` filename used for the pdf / tex file without any extension (mandatory)
 * `-v|--pdfviewer` default pdf viewer (default `evince`)

+## updateLicenseIfNecessary

+    $ updateLicenseIfNecessary.sh

+Updates the years for a project with a MIT license.

+e.g:

+    The MIT License (MIT)
+    Copyright (c) 2016,2017,2018 Jan Frederik Hake

+    Permission is hereby granted, free of charge, to any person obtaining a copy ...

 # myip

 gets your current external ip address